nickfu98/hospital-encounters-sql-project/README.md

   4. What encounter types are the most common?

-**(02) LENGTH OF STAY: Which patients and procedures result in longer stays?
+**LENGTH OF STAY: Which patients and procedures result in longer stays?
 What times of year contribute to longer stays and how does that change year-to-year?**

-  - (1) What is the average length of stay (LoS) based on age group?
+  1. What is the average length of stay (LoS) based on age group?

-  - (2) What is the average length of stay (LoS) over time, by month and year?
+  2. What is the average length of stay (LoS) over time, by month and year?

-  - (3) What are the procedures that contribute most to the longest length of stays?
+  3. What are the procedures that contribute most to the longest length of stays?

-**(03) READMISSION RATES: Which patients are most likely to be readmitted back to the hospital within 30 days?
+**READMISSION RATES: Which patients are most likely to be readmitted back to the hospital within 30 days?
 How do these rates vary by age, encounter class, and payer?**

-  - (1) What is the overall readmission rate?
+  1. What is the overall readmission rate?

-  - (2) Which age groups have the highest readmission rates?
+  2. Which age groups have the highest readmission rates?

-  - (3) Which encounter classes have the highest readmission rates?
+  3. Which encounter classes have the highest readmission rates?

-  - (4) Which Payers have the highest readmission rates?
+  4. Which Payers have the highest readmission rates?

-**(04) REVENUE ANALYSIS: Which procedures and insurance providers generate the most revenue for the hospital?**
+**REVENUE ANALYSIS: Which procedures and insurance providers generate the most revenue for the hospital?**

-  - (1) Which nsurance providers bringing in the most revenue?
+  1. Which nsurance providers bringing in the most revenue?

-  - (2) Which procedures are bringing in the most revenue?
+  2. Which procedures are bringing in the most revenue?

-**(05) TOP PROCEDURES: What are the most common procedures by age group and gender?**
+**TOP PROCEDURES: What are the most common procedures by age group and gender?**

-  - (1) What are the top 5 procedures for each age group?
+  1. What are the top 5 procedures for each age group?

-  - (2) What are the top 10 procedures for each gender?
+  2. What are the top 10 procedures for each gender?